and how to do it.

 I have been thrilled, stunned, and delighted by my characters’ insights into their stories, as well as their grasp on the motivations and proclivities of their co-stars.
 There is really nothing like getting a character to open up and talk to you.
 It will enrich your story in ways you can’t imagine.

-How to interview a character
+How to interview your characters

 A character interview is a form of freewriting.
 This means you need to resist any urge to edit as you go.
 Open a new document and start asking the character questions.
 If you or your character are uncomfortable, begin by asking questions you already know the answer to.
 This will get your writing flowing.
 Once the character opens up, ask him questions you don’t know the answer to.
 Let your character reply at length, without interrupting him.
 The initial questions don’t necessarily need to pertain to your story.
 The point is to get the character talking.